Kong/docs.konghq.com/app/contributing/CONTRIBUTING.md

 ### Content requirements

-Before you change anything except fixes for typos or well-known grammar rules, look through our [style guide](/style-guide) and [markdown rules]
+Before you change anything except fixes for typos or well-known grammar rules, look through our [style guide](../style-guide) and [markdown rules](../markdown-rules).
-(/markdown-rules).
 The style guide provides a minimal set of style guidelines we ask you to adhere to, and the markdown rules specify how you must work with certain kinds of content -- includes, variables, new pages -- to make sure they integrate with our Jekyll implementation.

 ### First-time contributors